THE LIMIT AND THE HORIZON

 The Art of Pietro Librici

-Pietro Librici was born in Legnano (Milan Province) in 1985.
-He lives between Lombardy and Sicily.
-A Northener by chance, a Sicilian by heritage, he reveals these origins in every part of his life.
 He studied classical dance for many years – perhaps this choice to use his body as an exercise in harmony came from his love for the severe magnificence of Sicily’s temples, the richness of its Baroque, the deep blue of its sea and the inexplicable amalgam of its almond cakes.
-Harmony is unattainable without discipline and so, with the idea of following a path of beauty in his life, he took a degree in restoration at Brera Fine Arts Academy in Milan; he specialised in the restoration of contemporary works of art.
+Harmony is unattainable without discipline and so, with the idea of following a path of beauty in his life, he studied and received his BFA from Brera Fine Arts Academy in Milan, specializing in the restoration of contemporary artworks in 2007, and MFA in 2010.

-He started from a cultured and classical approach to the human figure, but as he gradually apprehended the truth about his life and himself, he began to reflect exploration and research in his work, though this did not make him an experimental artist, rather an experimenter.
+Pietro started from a cultured and classical approach to the human figure, but as he gradually apprehended the truth about his life and himself, he began to reflect on exploration and research in his work, though this did not make him an experimental artist, but rather an experimenter.

-He listens to music from all periods, peoples and milieux.
-Ecstatic on emerging from a Rodin exhibition, but equally spellbound by the work of Bill Viola or Anish Kapoor.
 He cultivates careful watchfulness towards the invisible, but will dedicate the same attention to the tomato purée he never fails to make each summer, in a family rite that is first and foremost a way of being thankful to life.
 For him art and life are mutually dependent, and there are no limits to exploration.
-His artistic practice contemplates the use of rigorous techniques, excellent materials and long preparation in the search for original forms of expression – where trial and error are both limitation and new horizon.

 Graduate of the “Musica Arte Spettacolo” School, Milan.